Email Us Today! contact@umonics.sg

 The HighScope Philosophy of Preschool Education

-The HighScope philosophy of preschool education is based on the belief that preschoolers learn best through active involvement in their own learning.
-In a HighScope classroom, preschoolers are given the freedom to choose their own activities and are encouraged to explore and investigate the world around them.
+The HighScope philosophy emphasizes active involvement in learning for preschoolers.
+In this approach, preschoolers are given the freedom to choose their activities and are encouraged to explore and investigate the world around them.
+Educators facilitate intentional conversations to promote cognitive and social-emotional development.

 The Importance of Language and Literacy in Preschool Education